clj-kondo/hooks-workshop-clojured-2022/part-1/README.md

 ## `:unresolved-symbol`

-To get rid of those unresolved symbols, we can configure clj-kondo.
+To get rid of those unresolved symbols, we can configure clj-kondo to suppress unresolved symbols.
+We can do so using the `:linters {:unresolved-symbol {:exclude ...}}` configuration.

-Read the documentation
+Read about its documentation [here](https://github.com/clj-kondo/clj-kondo/blob/master/doc/linters.md#unresolved-symbol).
-[here](https://github.com/clj-kondo/clj-kondo/blob/master/doc/linters.md#unresolved-symbol).

 ## Exercise 1